EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 * [Grafana Documentation](https://grafana.com/docs/grafana/latest/)
 * [Grafana Install](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) - We support _Grafana_ 9.5.16 or higher.
-* An EdgeLake node that provides a REST connection - To configure an EdgeLake node to satisfy REST calls, issue the following command on the EdgeLake command line:
+* The REST service enabled on the EdgeLake node (the Query Node) that services the Grafana Request.
+* Use the following command on the EDgeLake CLI to enable the REST service:
 <pre class="code-frame"><code class="language-anylog">&lt;run rest server where
     external_ip=!external_ip and external_port=!anylog_rest_port and
     internal_ip=!ip and internal_port=!anylog_rest_port and